o3de/o3de.org/content/docs/userguide/input-intro.md

+description: ' Learn how to use the game input system in &ALYlong;. '
+slug: input-intro
+title: Input in &ALYlong;
+---
 # Input in Amazon Lumberyard<a name="input-intro"></a>

 Use the information in this section to learn about game input in Amazon Lumberyard\.